NetworkFlux/CodeBot/README.md

 - Deployment for everybody to use

 ## Comments -- ⚙️
 This project is currently in its first version and would of course need some important updates.
 The main goal was to launch a usable Web App that uses the GPT-3 API to perform some automation.
+Sorry, I didn't want to spend much time on the UI 😋.